🎯 TL;DR — Quick Answer

-Yes — and it’s one of the best-kept secrets in real estate investing.
-Veterans can absolutely use a VA loan to purchase a multi-family property, specifically properties with 2, 3, or 4 units.
-The caveat is the one that applies to all VA loans: you must occupy one of the units as your primary residence.
-But within that constraint, purchasing a multi-family property with a VA loan is one of the most financially powerful moves an investor veteran can make.
+Yes — and it’s one of the better-kept secrets in real estate investing.
+Veterans can use a VA loan to purchase a multi-family property, specifically properties with 2, 3, or 4 units.
+The catch: you must occupy one of the units as your primary residence.
+But within that constraint, purchasing a multi-family property with a VA loan is one of the most financially advantageous moves an investor veteran can make.

 This guide covers everything you need to know: the specific rules, how rental income affects your qualification, what types of properties qualify, and how to make the most of this strategy.